 “Cruising for a parking space is time consuming and it is stressful for employees who end up arriving late for work feeling harassed.
 This does very little for employee timekeeping or productivity.
 Nor does it help to douse flaring, internal frustrations over coveted parking bays allocated to people who rarely come to the office.
 Parking or lack thereof can make or break a person’s day, and can be damaging to overall workplace morale.”

 Littin’s view is that there are few, if any, benefits to keeping reserved parking perks and policies, especially since parking spaces are usually allocated based on seniority or length of service.
 Ironically, these are the people who spend most of their time out of the office.
-Instead, these parks can be shared with the team whenever allocated car park holders are working remotely.
+With effective employee parking management, these parks can be shared with the team whenever allocated car park holders are working remotely.
+Employers can start initiating parking lot management solutions to ease the daily stresses of employees looking for on-site parking.

 “Equally inefficient are first-come-first-serve parking models which often create scenarios where people leave home for the office very early for a stab at a parking bay.
 If you snooze you lose, but if you’re out of the house early to win the race for space, work-life balance is off kilter.”

 Company parking should benefit as many staff members as possible.
-Not only can companies increase workplace happiness levels by giving staff better access and a better experience with parking, but they can also hold onto great employees who might otherwise jump ship because the daily commute and parking woes have jaded how they feel about their jobs.
+Companies can increase workplace happiness levels by giving staff better access and a better experience with parking.
+They can also hold onto great employees who might otherwise jump ship because the daily commute and parking woes have jaded how they feel about their jobs.

 In a survey by Parkable, 25% of people indicated that their commute was bad or terrible before their workplace started using Parkable to manage their employee car parks.
 Of those who had negative commutes, 75.6% now say that their commute is good or amazing with Parkable.